 |School||Newcastle Business School|

-This course uses microeconomic principles in the study of the strategic behaviour of the firm.
-It integrates insights from consumer theory, theory of the firm, industrial organisation and strategy and uses applications and case studies to illustrate how the microeconomic principles apply to the real world.
-Concepts covered include: demand and revenue analysis; concepts of price elasticity and the dynamics of pricing rivalry; the theory of the firm; analysis of market structure; structure, conduct and performance (SCP) paradigm and industry analysis; economics of scale and scope; strategic behaviour and entry barriers; barriers to replication and cumulative causation in the economics of strategy, strategic positioning and competitive advantage; the sustainability of competitive advantage and “creative destruction”; the economics of decision-making under uncertainty and asymmetric information; and the economics of knowledge creation.
+This course uses modern microeconomic advances in the study of the strategic positions of the firm.
+It integrates insights from consumer theory, theory of the firm, industrial organisation and strategy research and uses applications and case studies to illustrate how the economic principles of strategy apply to the real world.
+Concepts covered include: nature and scope of microeconomics; demand and revenue analysis, theory of the firm; analysis of market structure; structure, conduct and performance (SCP) paradigm and industry analysis; economics of scale and scope; the dynamics of pricing rivalry; strategic behavior and entry barriers; strategic positioning and competitive advantage; and sustainability of competitive advantage.

 |Assumed Knowledge||No prior study in economics is necessary although it will be assumed students have a basic grasp of mathematics.|